 Step 3: Spread the diced rhubarb on a parchment paper-lined baking sheet.
 Freeze for 3 hours until firm.

 After they’re frozen – just pop them into a freezer bag and you’re done!
 I recommend freezing bags with 2 cups each as that’s typically what you use in a recipe.

-Rhubarb Dream Bars are super simple – this recipe came from Amy’s neighbor who gave her the plants and she makes it all summer long.
+Rhubarb Dream Bars are super simple – my BFF makes it all summer long!

-- Mix together your crust.
-Combine flour, powdered sugar and butter.
-Once mixed, pat into the base of your 9×13 baking dish.
+- Pat crust mixture into the base of your 9×13 baking dish.
 (It’s a thin crust in that size pan – use a smaller pan for a thicker bar.)

-- While the crust is baking, mix together your custard with eggs, sugar, flour and salt.
-Then fold in your rhubarb.
+- While the crust is baking, in a large bowl, mix together your custard with eggs, sugar, flour and salt.
+You can use the mixer for this step.

-- Let the crust cool slightly for just a few minutes.
-Then pour the rhubarb custard filling on the crust.
+- Let the baked crust cool slightly for just a few minutes.
+Then pour the rhubarb filling mixture on the crust.

 - Bake at 350 for 35-40 minutes.

 I can promise you – everybody will gobble these up!
 Amy has to make them about once a week because husband and son eat half the pan each!
 I helped put a dent in the pan this time – it was for research!

 Tips & Tricks!

 Heck no!
 Rhubarb is like celery – you don’t need to peel it.